centreon/centreon-documentation/en/upgrade/centreon-ha/upgrade-from-20-04.md

 ### Update the RPM signing key

 For security reasons, the keys used to sign Centreon RPMs are rotated regularly.
 The last change occurred on October 14, 2021.
-When upgrading from an older version, you need to go through the [key rotation procedure](../security/key-rotation.html#existing-installation), to remove older key and install the new one.
+When upgrading from an older version, you need to go through the [key rotation procedure](../security/key-rotation.html#existing-installation), to remove the old key and install the new one.

 ## Upgrade process